 Call your doctor now if you have:

-• A red rash that feels like sandpaper.
+• A reddish rash that feels like sandpaper or a bright red tongue with tiny bumps.
 This may be a sign of scarlet fever.

 • Trouble sleeping because your throat is blocked by swollen tonsils or adenoids.

-• A severe sore throat, a fever, and swollen tissue around the tonsils.
+• A severe sore throat on one side with swelling around one of the tonsils and a fever.
 These may be signs of peritonsillar abscess.

-Call a doctor if the following symptoms develop 2 to 3 weeks or longer after a strep throat infection.
-These symptoms may be a sign of rheumatic fever.
+Call a doctor if the following symptoms develop 1 to 3 weeks or longer after a strep throat infection.
+These symptoms may be a sign of rheumatic fever or kidney problems.

 • Weakness